sage-develop/why/products/trade_finance_products_v3_lc_extra.md

 - Use when the Seller needs more control.
 - Use when the LC terms need to be different (amounts, dates, documents)

-#### ECR - Export Credit Refinancing
+#### ECR - Export Credit Refinancing Pre Ship

-A financing (via central bank to commercial bank) for Sellers Pre-shipment.
+- LC/Collection/OA Sellers pre-shipment

-- A government-subsidized financing for sellers.
+- A financing for sellers/exporters to produce goods before shipping, backed by export orders.
-- If government export credit program available, check 1.
-If the seller want to expand exports but concerned about financing costs.

-2. If the seller wants to reduce ECR interest rate to make the export deal viable.

-- If the seller needs one or both, recommend Export Credit Refinancing.

-- Central bank/export agency provides cheap funds to commercial banks.
-- Commercial banks pass on cheaper rates to sellers
+- This is a local government policy/scheme to encourage/grow local companies to export by providing low interest rate loans.

-- Central bank (or export agency) provides refinancing to commercial banks that give credit to sellers.
+- Central bank provides low interest rate loans to companies that export "local content" via local banks.

+#### Seller - Post-shipment

+#### Export Credit Refinancing Post

+- LC/Collection/OA Seller post-shipment

+- A financing for sellers/exporters provided after goods are shipped and documents are submitted.
+- This is a local government policy/scheme to encourage/grow local companies to export by providing low interest rate loans.

-- Central bank refinances local banks.
+- Central bank provides low interest rate loans to companies that export "local content" via local banks.
-- Cheaper credit for sellers.
-- “Government helps banks so banks help sellers.”
+- Provided after goods are shipped and documents are submitted.

 #### Transferrable LC = LC Transferring

+#### Shipping Guarantee = Shipping Guarantee Issuance